-At this time, the SSAEO work is concluding the analysis of the Parties (Persons) category for the EO and TOVE ontologies - and early drafts of synthesised ontologies are being reviewed.
+At this time, our work is concluding the analysis of the Parties (Persons) category for the EO and TOVE ontologies - and early drafts of synthesised ontologies are being reviewed.
 There is still substantial work that needs to be done in determining the precise relations between concepts, such as LEGAL ENTITY and OWNERSHIP within the EO.

-3. Initial Findings
+3. INITIAL FINDINGS